16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Green |

-The spiny-fruited prickly pear grows to approximately 4 feet in height and is common in the Chihuahua Desert.
-It gives yellow flowers that have red bases, and its fruit is yellow-green in color but is most remarkable for the fact that the fruits are, like the plant itself, covered in spines.
+The spiny-fruited prickly pear grows approximately 4 feet tall and is common in the Chihuahua Desert.
+It produces yellow flowers with red bases, and its fruit is yellow-green but is most remarkable because the fruits are, like the plant itself, covered in spines.

 15. Texas Prickly Pear